 For the past 20 years, I’ve worked for Televerde, a company whose business model is built around second chances.
 We currently employ almost 400 women at correctional institutions in both Arizona and Indiana.
 We provide jobs and training that empower them to better their lives while in prison and successfully transition back into the community.
 Make no mistake, these women are the cornerstone of the work we do every day.
 They are remarkably bright, incredibly talented, extraordinarily committed and have a burning desire to ensure that when they leave prison, they never go back.
 (And the overwhelming majority do not.
-Consider this: while the national average for recidivism is well above 50%, for women of Televerde, it’s a remarkable 6.1 percent)
+Consider this: while the national average for recidivism is well above 50%, for women of Televerde, it’s less than 5.5 percent)

 What I’ve learned over my career is that the spirit, determination and enthusiasm of the women of Televerde isn’t the exception, it’s the rule.
 The only difference is geography: they are fortunate to serve their prison terms in states that believe in providing opportunities that empower them to grow and transform.
 And transform they do, while also changing the stigma associated with those who are incarcerated.
 Televerde, along with the states of Arizona and Indiana, invest in the individual and the results are powerful.
 Think for a moment how dispiriting it would be if upon release they faced lifetime disenfranchisement, essentially prohibiting them from ever participating in a system that makes legislation impacting every American citizen.
 This isn’t wise justice; nor does it reinforce our values as a country built on redemption, optimism, compassion, healing and renewal.